 The Rabbis or teachers of the Law in Jesus' day held the Torah (Law) in high regard.
 They revered it much like Christians revere the Bible today, but they lacked one thing.
 While professing the most scrupulous reverence to the Law, they violated its spirit.
 They took everything quite literally and never took the time to see why God gave the laws or why they should be obeyed in the first place.

-But, as Jesus showed us when the woman caught in adultery was brought to Him by the scribes and Pharisees (John 8:2-12), everyone sins and is in need of forgiveness.
+But, as Jesus showed us when the woman caught in adultery was brought to Him by the scribes and Pharisees (John 8:2-12), everyone sins and needs forgiveness.
 The Pharisees were quick to judge and wanted to see her stoned.
-Their lust for blood was in fact a sin.
+Their blood lust was, in fact, a sin.
 They were not seeking to obey the Law because they wanted to show God how obedient they were.
-They were seeking to show everyone else how righteous (or self-righteous in this case) they were and Jesus knew it, because He knew what was really in their hearts.
+They were seeking to show everyone else how righteous (or self-righteous in this case) they were, and Jesus knew it because He knew what was really in their hearts.

 So the Law shows us how to live lives that honour God.
 It trains us how to be holy.
 And it clearly shows us when we have crossed the line and sinned against God.